Stage Hoist & Entertainment Hoist Systems

 LoadGuard offer a wide range of stage hoists / entertainment hoists with safe working loads ranging from 250kg up to 5000kg.
 The ideal piece of stage equipment for permanent installs or setting up events.

-LoadGuard Hoists are used in a wide range of areas within the entertainment industry as part of the theatre equipment and stage rigging, including TV studios, Conference centres, Schools, sports centres, universities, 02 arena, and major UK theatres.
+LoadGuard Hoists are used in a wide range of areas within the entertainment industry as part of the theatre equipment and stage rigging.
+Used in TV studios, Conference centres, Schools, sports centres, universities, 02 arena, and major UK theatres.

 Entertainment Hoist Categorisation.